sola-st/Nalin/README.md

 🌸 Nalin: Learning from Runtime Behavior to Find Name-Value Inconsistencies in Jupyter Notebooks
 ---
 This is the accompanying repo for our ICSE'22 [paper](https://arxiv.org/pdf/2112.06186.pdf).
+We present a Zenodo [archive](https://zenodo.org/record/6078527) that also contains a list of sample Jupyter notebooks and the embedding file not suitable for this repository because of their size.

 There are two main components of the approach: